Inedo/inedo-docs/BuildMaster/builds/platform-specific/dot-net/asp-net.md

 );
 ```

-This plan effectively runs the following MSBuild command:
+Behind the scenes, BuildMaster will effectively run the following MSBuild command:

 ```
-msbuild <pathToProject>\<projectName>.csproj "/p:Configuration=Release" "/p:OutDir=C:\...<buildmaster-temp>...\Output\\"
+msbuild.exe <pathToProject>\<projectName>.csproj "/p:Configuration=Release" "/p:OutDir=C:\...<buildmaster-temp>...\Output\\"
 ```

+### MSBuild Output & _PublishedWebsites

-The contents of the `~\Output` folder after running this command will be the build output from MSBuild which for web applications without additional MSBuild properties passed in, follows the format:
+One important argument is `To`, which indicates where the build output would go.
+In the above example, the contents of the `~\Output` folder will be the build output from MSBuild.

+However, web applications are often poublished to a directory within the output folder, in the following format:

 ```
 ~\Output\_PublishedWebsites\<projectName>\
 ```

-This directory can be used to capture the website that will eventually be deployed into an artifact:
+This directory is where you can capture the website that you will eventually deploy as an artifact.

 ```
 Create-Artifact Web